leiii/urban-boundary/README.md

 - Gil, J. (2017).
 Street network analysis “edge effects”: Examining the sensitivity of centrality measures to boundary conditions.
 Environment and Planning B: Urban Analytics and City Science, 44(5), 819-836.

 - Gomez-Lievano, A., Patterson-Lomba, O., & Hausmann, R. (2016).
 Explaining the prevalence, scaling and variance of urban phenomena.
 Nature Human Behaviour, 1, 0012.

+- Long, Y., Shen, Y., & Jin, X. (2016).
+Mapping block-level urban areas for all Chinese cities.
+Annals of the American Association of Geographers, 106(1), 96-113.